jtmcconville/jtmcconville.github.io/index.md

 This is my personal page.
-Work in progress!
+My goal is to make this a place to collect my publications and outside appearances, re-learning my html and markdown as I go.
+It will be a bit bare right now but take a look around in the meantime!